 What to Expect from a Legal Perspective

 If you have been raped and you decide to report it by calling Campus Safety, an officer will respond.
 If you request to make a police report, the Chicago Police will respond to take a report.
 (Note: if you go the hospital, the hospital is required by law to call the Police.
-You do NOT have to talk to them, but the hospital is required to contact the police and inform them of the rape).
+You do NOT have to talk to them, but the hospital is required to contact the police and inform them of the assault).

-After speaking to the Chicago Police officer, they will give you a report number to be used as reference.
+If you choose to speak to the Chicago Police officer, they will give you a report number to be used as reference.
 Within days of reporting a sexual assault, a Detective from the Chicago Police Department will contact you to ask you follow-up questions.
 These questions are designed to help either identify the offender, or, obtain the necessary information or evidence to arrest an offender.

 If an arrest is made there is a very good chance that you will have to appear in court to possibly testify against the offender.
 This can be an incredibly stressful and emotional experience but there are many resources in place for people to help you cope with the pressure and make it as easy on you as possible.

-Other Sex Related Crimes
+Other Sex-Related Crimes

-Criminal Sexual Abuse.
+Criminal Sexual Abuse